‘I’m better than Liverpool’s Van Dijk’ – Former Everton defender Ibrahim Said | Goal.com

 The Dutchman has been a solid rock for the Reds since he joined from Southampton in January 2018, helping the Merseyside club to the Champions League, Uefa Super Cup, Club World Cup and most recently the Premier League which they clinched for the first time under the current format and first since 1990 when it was the old English First Division.

-The 28-year old has made 115 apperances for Liverpool, scoring 11 goals and providing six assists.
+The 28-year old has made 115 appearances for Liverpool, scoring 11 goals and providing six assists.

 He is famously known for going 65 games without getting dribbled past until Manchester City’s Gabriel Jesus did it in the 2019 Community Shield at Wembley which City won 5-4 on penalties after ending 1-1 in regular time.